bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 I am passionate about green and power efficient technologies in all its shapes and forms.
 I enjoy building small home IoT automations up to photovoltaic deployments and electrical engineering works.
 What keeps me awake at midnight?
 Challenges.
 The hardest to achieve, tailor-made for the future and built upon innovative solutions.
-**I am always looking forward to the next challenge to be properly done.**
+**I am always looking forward to the next challenge to be done properly.**

 This CV can be downloaded [here](/docs/cv-bogdan-grozoiu.pdf)